Beware of Search Engine Submission Scams

 Google penalties for Falsely Manipulating their Search Engine

-- Buying and Selling Links: Google has been coming down real hard on anyone trying to manipulate their engine in 2007.
-Their most recent effort in November of 2007 was dropping the PR (Page Rank) of directories selling links for the purpose of gaining PR and thus dropping the PR value of websites that were buying those links.
+- Buying and Selling Links: Google has been coming down real hard on anyone trying to manipulate their engine since 2007.
+They finally had to drop the PR (Page Rank) of directories selling links for the purpose of gaining PR and thus dropping the PR value of websites that were buying those links.
 Then Google set up it's Penguin Penalty to penalize anyone using dishonest techniques to rank well.
-Directories were forced to place a rel="nofollow" tag on all outgoing links in their directories and thus the link count (and resulting keyword rank) dropped for all websites counting on those links.
-Google has promised to enforce this more in the future.
+Directories were forced to place a rel="nofollow" tag on all outgoing links in their directories and thus the link count (and resulting keyword rank) dropped for all websites counting on those links which eventually resulted in most general directories being sold at an extreme loss.

 - Trading Links: Google has also devalued reciprocal (traded) links and penalized sites that traded links for a service, i.e., "You can use this software for free but you must link to my website".